Storms (Nanci Griffith album)

 Storms was the eighth studio album released by singer-songwriter Nanci Griffith.
 When recording the album, Griffith chose to go in the direction of mainstream pop music.
 This was quite a musical change for her, as her previous albums had been folk and country music.
 Griffith enlisted the talents of noted rock music producer Glyn Johns for the musical style change.

 The album landed at No. 42 on the Billboard Country Albums chart, and at No. 99 on the Pop Albums chart in 1989.

+Composition and music

+The sixth track, "It's a Hard Life Wherever You Go" differs from the rest of the album, as an explicitly political song.
+The song was inspired by Griffith's visits to Northern Ireland.

+The track "Listen to the Radio" is a tribute to singer-songwriter Loretta Lynn.

 The last track on the album, "Radio Fragile", is about singer-songwriter Phil Ochs.